What is the PV GreenCard?

 SARETEC and Training partners are approved training providers of Solar PV courses and SARETEC is a SAPVIA endorsed PV GreenCard assessment centre.

-(It is highly recommended that a Solar PV course is completed prior to attempting the assessment.)
+(It is highly recommended that a Solar PV course is completed and experienced gained prior to attempting the assessment.)

 The assessment constitutes: